ebzzry/ebzzry.github.io/en/fkd/usync.md

 <div class="center">[Esperanto](/eo/usync/) ▪ English</div>
 <div class="center">May 21, 2013</div>
-<div class="center">Last updated: October 18, 2019</div>
+<div class="center">Last updated: February 2, 2022</div>

 >What I cannot create, I do not understand.<br>
 >―Richard P. Feynman

 Site-to-site synchronizations are usually needed, when two locations, make file updates independently.
-Let’s say the company _Okininam_ has two offices.
+Let’s say the company _MMM_ has two offices.
 In the first office, they have the accounting, and logistics departments.
 In the second office, they have the IT, and HR departments.
 Both have a common `/pub` tree, that has subdirectories assigned to each department.
 Without synchronization, when the first office needs information from the second office,